 The Cold Case Unit was organized in the Fall of 2009 to combine the experience of the Attorney General's Office, the Major Crime Unit, and a city detective.
 The Unit is staffed with a prosecutor and three detectives who will focus on reviewing unsolved homicides, unresolved suspicious deaths, and missing person cases in which foul play is suspected in the person's disappearance.

 - Sergeant Michael Kokoski has been a member of the NH State Police Major Crime Unit since 2008 and has worked on a multitude of active and historic homicides in his career.
 He was assigned to the Cold Case Unit in 2010, and since that time has been a contributing member to the CCU’S successful case resolutions.

-- Trooper William Bright has been a police officer in the state of New Hampshire for 15 years.
-He worked for the Town of Milford as a Patrol Officer before he was hired with the State Police in 2005.
-Trooper Bright was assigned to the Major Crime Unit in 2011 and he has been involved in numerous homicide investigations, to include both current and cold cases.
+- Trooper First Class Richard Perreault has been a Trooper with the state of New Hampshire since 2008.
+His prior law enforcement experience was for the Town of Rollinsford as a Patrol Officer from 1990-1993.
+TFC Perreault was assigned to the Major Crime Unit in 2015 and he has been involved in numerous homicide investigations, to include both current and cold cases.

 - Charles West is a retired New Hampshire State Police Lieutenant with over 30 years of law enforcement experience.
 At the time of his retirement, he commanded the State Police Major Crime Unit and is currently assigned as a part-time investigator with the Attorney General’s Office.